Rudy Van Gelder: The Van Gelder sound

-The Van Gelder Studio in Englewood Cliffs, New Jersey was listed on the National Register of Historic Places in 2022.
+The Van Gelder Studio in Englewood Cliffs, New Jersey, was listed on the National Register of Historic Places in 2022.

 Van Gelder was secretive about his recording methods, leaving fans and critics to speculate about his techniques.
 He would go as far as to move microphones when bands were being photographed in the studio.
 His recording techniques are often admired by his fans for their transparency, clarity, realism, warmth and presence.
 Van Gelder pioneered use of close miking techniques, peak limiting, and tape saturation to imbue the music with an added sense of immediacy.
 He also demonstrated a commitment to superior signal-to-noise ratio while recording and mastering, allowing him to achieve greater volume on his LPs and minimize tape hiss and vinyl surface noise.
 Van Gelder was unusual compared to other recording engineers of the time insofar as he enjoyed ownership of the entire recording and post-recording process (excepting the pressing of the records themselves).
 The control gave Van Gelder the opportunity to ensure that the final records reflected the sound of the original tape recording, with each record bearing his hallmark: a small 'RVG' inscribed into the run-out area.

 Though instrumental in developing the so-called 'Blue Note sound', Van Gelder's approach was often dictated by the production personnel with whom he worked.
 Blue Note's Alfred Lion worked closely with Van Gelder during sessions:

 Alfred knew exactly what he wanted to hear.
 He communicated it to me and I got it for him technically.
 He was amazing in what he heard and how he would patiently draw it out of me.

 Such close supervision rarely applied when Van Gelder was recording for other labels, like Prestige or Savoy, enabling him to explore and pioneer new sound engineering techniques:

 When I experimented, I would experiment on Bob Weinstock's projects.
 Bob didn't think much of sound...
 So if I got a new microphone and I wanted to try it on a saxophone player, I would never try it on Alfred's date.
 Weinstock didn't give a damn, and it worked out great.
 Alfred would benefit from that...

 Despite his prominence in recording jazz, some artists avoided Van Gelder's studio.
 The bassist and composer Charles Mingus refused to record with him.
 Taking Leonard Feather's "blindfold test" in 1960, he said that Van Gelder "tries to change people's tones.
-I've seen him do it; I've seen him do it; I've seen him take Thad Jones and the way he sets him up at the mike, he can change the whole sound.
+I've seen him do it; I've seen him do it; I've seen him take Thad Jones and the way he sets him up at the mic, he can change the whole sound.
 That's why I never go to him; he ruined my bass sound".
 Even Blue Note president and producer Alfred Lion criticized Van Gelder for what Lion felt was his occasional overuse of reverb, and would jokingly refer to this trait as a "Rudy special" on tape boxes.